TextControl/txtextcontrol-reportingcloud-php/README.md

 As mentioned above, the ReportingCloud PHP wrapper ships with a number of sample applications (see directory `/demo`).
 These samples applications, which are well commented, have been written to demonstrate all parts of ReportingCloud.

 We are currently working on comprehensive documentation for the ReportingCloud PHP wrapper, which will be published in the `/docs` directory, as and when it becomes available.
 In the meantime, please review the [Text Control Blog](http://www.textcontrol.com/en_US/blog/tags/reportingcloud/) , which contains many articles about ReportingCloud.

+ ## Getting Support

+ The official PHP wrapper for ReportingCloud Web API is supported by Text Control GmbH.
+To start a conversation with the PHP people in the ReportingCloud Support Department, please [create a ticket](http://support.textcontrol.com/new-ticket), selecting _ReportingCloud_ from the department selection list.